 Description / Type Geographical specificity?
 Equal partnership?
 A pot of 'new' money?
 Public give time and skills?
 Local evidence base?
 Open to all? / Transparent governance?
-Helping to create stronger communities?
-LCVS in partnership with United Way City of Liverpool, Greater Merseyside LCVS is affiliated to United Way Worldwide No. Yes.
-LCVS merged with Volunteer Centre Liverpool in 2016.
-Detailed analysis of the city, and consultation with a variety of stakeholders is carried out.
-LCVS is a registered charity governed by a Board of Trustees from a variety of backgrounds.
-One of LCVS Trustees also sits on the United Way board. doors to funding which smaller organisations might otherwise
+Helping to create stronger communities? , No. Yes.
+LCVS Detailed LCVS is a registered partnership Liverpool, affiliated to merged analysis of charity governed by with United Greater United Way with the city, and a Board of Trustees funding which Way Merseyside Worldwide Volunteer consultation from a variety of smaller Centre with a backgrounds.
+One of organisations Liverpool variety of LCVS Trustees also might otherwise in 2016. stakeholders sits on the United have been is carried Way board. unable to out. access.